Things to do in Dubai

 Dubai Aquarium & Underwater Zoo

-Located in the enormous Dubai Mall, the Dubai Aquarium and Underwater Zoo is fast becoming one of the Emirates' most popular attractions.
-Featuring the largest viewing panel and on…
+Located inside the vast Dubai Mall, the Dubai Aquarium and Underwater Zoo is one of the UAE's top attractions.
+It features one of the largest acrylic viewing panels and a massive t…

 Creekside Park